josephdpurcell/drupal8-vagrant/README.md

 As such, this repo comes with a script that you can run every time you want to completely re-build Drupal.
 Essentially, it just does site install, enables the appropriate modules, and sets the admin pass.

-1. vagrant ssh
+1. `vagrant ssh`
-1. cd /var/www/dev1.d8.local
+1. `cd /var/www/dev1.d8.local`
-1. ./provisioning/bin/install.sh
+1. `./provisioning/bin/install.sh`
-1. Choose "N" for installing multiversiona nd workbench since it's hard coded to user josephdpurcell
+1. Choose "N" for installing multiversion nd workbench since it's hard coded to user josephdpurcell

 ## TODO